simp/simp-doc/docs/user_guide/Client_Management.rst

 Client systems should meet the following minimum requirements:

--  Hardware/:term:`Virtual Machine` (VM) : Capable of running RHEL 6 or 7 x86_64
+-  Hardware/:term:`Virtual Machine` (VM): Capable of running RHEL 6 or 7 x86_64
--  RAM: 512 MB
+-  RAM: 2048 MB
--  HDD: 20 GB
+-  HDD: 22 GB

 Configuring the Puppet Master
 -----------------------------

-Perform the following actions as ``root`` on the Puppet Master system **prior** to attempting to install a client.
+Perform the following actions as ``root`` on the Puppet master system **prior** to attempting to install a client.

-Add the Kickstart server profile
+Add the Kickstart Server Profile
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In the Puppet server-specific :term:`Hiera` file (by default located at